andre-kotake/nvim-chezmoi/README.md

     -- chezmoi source path.
 Defaults to the result of `chezmoi source-path` -- Change this only if your dotfiles live in a different directory. source_path = nil,
+    edit = {
+      -- Automatically apply file on save.
+Can be one of: "auto", "confirm" or "never" apply_on_save = "never",
+    },
     window = {
       -- Changes the layout for executed template window. execute_template = {